cncf/gitdm.archive/SYNC.md

 # Manual affiliations

-To import manual affiliations from a google sheet, user `./affiliations.sh` script.
+To import manual affiliations from a google sheet, use `./affiliations.sh` script.